-- Our audit procedures included assessment of the appropriateness of the valuation method and testing of the measurement of carrying amounts. - procedures included Our also inquiries of the management concerning year-on-year changes in the fixed assets book values. - Assessment of the impact of changes and expected changes in the sustainability concept, potential impact of the military conflict between Russian federation and Ukraine and reading management meeting minutes. - identification of the Group's CGUs. - We obtained an understanding of the budget preparation and impairment assessment process, including indicators of impairment. - We used the work of an internal specialist for the assessment of asset impairment testing models prepared by management, their assumptions and the reliability of these assumptions and recalculation.
+- We have obtained understanding of the design and implementation of relevant controls over the determination of the amounts of energy not yet invoiced. - Testing the accuracy of a sample of data on which estimate is made, including reconciliation of input parameters to underlying documentation. - Testing whether the assumptions used are appropriate given the measurement objective and analytical testing of the balance accrued. - Assessment of the Group's revenue recognition policy for compliance with IFRS Accounting Standards as adopted by the European Union. - Assessment whether the Group's revenue recognition-related disclosures in the consolidated financial statements describe the relevant quantitative and qualitative information required by IFRS Accounting Standards as adopted by the European Union. - Our audit procedures included assessment of the appropriateness of the valuation method and testing of the measurement of carrying amounts. - Our procedures also included inquiries of the management concerning year-on-year changes in the fixed assets book values. - Assessment of the impact of changes and expected changes in the sustainability concept, potential impact of the military Conflict between Russian federation and Ukraine and reading management meeting minutes. - We evaluated the appropriateness of management's identification of the Group's CGUs. - We obtained an understanding of the budget preparation and impairment assessment process, including indicators of impairment. - We used the work of an internal specialist for the assessment of asset impairment testing models prepared by management, their assumptions and the reliability of these assumptions and recalculation.